Joe Budden: Label issues, Mood Muzik series (2003–2008)

 While on Def Jam, Budden released two mixtapes, Mood Muzik: The Worst of Joe Budden on December 9, 2003, and Mood Muzik 2: Can It Get Any Worse? on December 26, 2005.
 Both were critically acclaimed with Complex retrospectively naming Mood Muzik 2 as one of the best mixtapes of all time.
-During this time, his intended second album, The Growth, suffered continuous delays, due to disagreements between Joe and Def Jam executives over the direction of the album.
+Around this time, Joe Budden also began recording his intended second album, The Growth.
+Originally scheduled for a June 21, 2005 release, The Growth suffered continuous delays, due to disagreements between Joe and Def Jam executives over the direction of the album.
 On May 25, 2005, Joe released "Gangsta Party" featuring Nate Dogg as the album's first single.
-The Growth was eventually shelved and Budden was released from Def Jam.
+The Growth was eventually shelved and Budden was released from Def Jam in October 2007.

-In December 2007, Budden signed a multi-album deal with Amalgam Digital, His first release on the label was Mood Muzik 3: The Album on February 26, 2008, a retailed version of his mixtape Mood Muzik 3: For Better or for Worse, released previously on December 15, 2007.
+In December 2007, Budden signed a multi-album deal with independent distributor Amalgam Digital, His first release on the label was Mood Muzik 3: The Album on February 26, 2008, a retailed version of his mixtape Mood Muzik 3: For Better or for Worse, released previously on December 15, 2007.
 Although it sold poorly, the album received universal acclaim from critics, who praised Budden's willingness to discuss personal issues.